csdms/pymt/docs/examples.rst

-If you would like to run these examples yourself, in addition to `installing pymt <installation.rst#Installation>`_, you will have to install Jupyter Notebook:
+If you would like to run these examples yourself, in addition to `installing pymt <installation.rst#Installation>`_, you will have to install :term:`Jupyter Notebook`:

 .. code-block:: bash

     $ conda install notebook

-If you encounter any problems when running these Notebooks, please visit us at the `CSDMS Help Desk`_ and explain what occurred.
+If you encounter any problems when running these notebooks, please visit us at the `CSDMS Help Desk`_ and explain what occurred.